vsrinivas/fuchsia/docs/ledger/api_guide.md

  - atomic changes across multiple values are possible only within one page, so if there's data that has to be modified together, it must belong to the same page
- - current state of each page is either entirely present or entirely absent on disk (modulo lazy values, see below), hence splitting data into multiple pages allows granular optimization of which data to keep on disk on each device
+ - the current state of each page is either entirely present or entirely absent on disk (modulo lazy values, see below), hence splitting data into multiple pages allows granular optimization of which data to keep on disk on each device